Home Spotlight How To Negotiate Your Salary After a Job Offer

-If you’re contemplating whether to negotiate your salary for a new job offer, consider this: a recent study found that those who negotiated their starting salaries increased them by an average of $5,000.
+If you’re contemplating whether to negotiate your salary for a new job offer, consider this: A study found that those who negotiated their starting salaries increased their offer by an average of $5,000.
 But there’s more to negotiation than meets the eye.

-In this article, we’ll explore the ins and outs of negotiation psychology, equipping you with the skills to not only boost your earnings but also excel in any negotiation scenario.
+In this article, we provide salary negotiation scripts, videos and examples.
+Additionally, we’ll explore the ins and outs of negotiation psychology, equipping you with the skills to boost your earnings and excel in any negotiation scenario.

 How To Negotiate Salary in 5 Steps

-Negotiating your salary can be as difficult as asking about your pay in an interview—but it’s not impossible.
+Negotiating your salary can be as difficult as asking about your pay in an interview — but it’s not impossible.
 In fact, it’s a skill you need to learn if you want to maximize your earning potential.

 1. Research and Prepare